Get to know me

-I'm Madison Lucey, Software Development Engineer at Amazon and graduate student!
+I'm Madison Lucey, M.S., Amazon AWS Software Development Engineer!

-Hello, I am a 20 year old second year graduate student currently working towards achieving my Master of Science degree in Data Science.
-After graduating Summa Cum Laude 4.0 with my bachelors, my passion for computer science led me to graduate school.
-I like to think outside of the box and come up with innovative solutions to complex problems.
-My current employment is at the Amazon Corporate Headquarters as a Software Development Engineer (SDE1) in Seattle Washington.
+Hello, I am a 20 year old software engineer and Master of Science in Data Science.
+I am a professional specialized in developing machine learning algorithms as well as full-stack websites and applications.
+I think outside of the box and come up with innovative solutions to complex problems.
+I am employed at the Amazon Corporate Headquarters as a Software Development Engineer in Seattle Washington.
 I am an accomplished software engineer and inventor, as well as a professional public speaker.
 I have exceptional communication skills and bring a high level of energy to everything that I do

 Educational Opportunities That Enhance Employability

 Received proprietary on the job training in Amazon Web Services (AWS)

 My personality profile demonstrates that I am hardworking, a team player, and easy to get along with!!

 - TEDx Public Speaking

 - National Honor Society